andrewdavey/cassette/readme.md

 ## Install into your web application using Nuget
 Install-Package Knapsack

-This will add the assemblies references and Knapsack HTTP module and handler to Web.config.
+This will add the assembly references and Knapsack HTTP module and handler to Web.config.